 Performance Management is not going away, and we need to continue to find ways to make it more effective. (dwbracken.wordpress.com 9/16/15)

 David W. Bracken, Ph.D. delivers services that focus on implementing custom 360 Feedback and Coaching systems as well as strategic employee surveys, performance management systems, and leadership development.
-David is a well-known as a thought leader for advancing the science of 360 degree assessments, particularly in its use to create large scale change and to improve talent management decisions.
+David is well-known as a thought leader for advancing the science of 360 degree assessments, particularly in its use to create large scale change and to improve talent management decisions.

 David has been both an internal staff member and external consultant to varied organizations.
 As an internal staff member his experience includes Xerox and BellSouth.
 As a consultant he has worked for National Computer Systems, Personnel Decisions Intl, Towers Perrin, Mercer Delta Consulting, Kenexa and OrgVitality.

 David received his BA degree from Dartmouth College, and MS and PhD degrees in Industrial/Organizational Psychology from Georgia Tech.
 He is a Certified Professional Coach from the College of Executive Coaching and is a Fellow of the Society of Industrial and Organizational Psychology and the Association for Psychological Science.

 Click here for David's CV/Resume.